 - Horizontal processes: Ask any company with a proven track record, and they’ll readily admit the integral role that horizontal processes play in how well their business functions within their industry.
 These include the cross-analysis of revenue management and the cost to serve, supplier development, sales and operations planning, and corporate social responsibility.
 Keeping a broad view on such aspects of running your business enables you to ensure that they remain in support of your larger corporate goals.

 - A focus on customization: Customers nowadays expect a personalized experience when it comes to the products and services they choose to spend their hard-earned money on.
-To a certain extent, this strategy extends to the need for flexible business processes.
+To a certain extent, this supply chain strategy extends to the need for flexible business processes.
 However, customization more directly impacts customers in a way that behind-the-scenes flexibility does not.
 Think the difference between multiple supplier options and making a variety of product variations in your niche readily available to your customer base.
 The latter means that your business will ultimately be able to meet the needs of a greater pool of prospective customers, maximizing profitability.

 - An eye on improvement: Even when you have a solid supply chain strategy implemented into key parts of your business, that doesn’t mean it’s time to sit back and let your business remain stagnant.
 Rather, industry leaders stay on top thanks to constant vigilance on industry trends and a watchful eye on ways to foster growth and simplify processes already in place.
 Whether it is Six Sigma methodology or some other paradigm you apply to your business, it’s imperative that your supply chain is ever-changing and your leadership is always questioning the existence of a better way of conducting business.